origamitower/folktale/docs/source/en/core/lambda/partialize.md

     const atLeast5 = atLeast(5, _);
     atLeast5(3); // ==> 5

-Note that to prevent confusing behaviour, Folktale's `partialise` forces you to always pass the exact number of arguments that the partial function expects.
+Note that to prevent confusing behaviour, Folktale's `partialize` forces you to always pass the exact number of arguments that the partial function expects.
 Passing more or less arguments to a partial function is a TypeError.
 This ensures that all new partial